ChromiumOS-Guy/uWolf/README.md

 * Seperate Clipboard (copy/paste) then rest of system (fix coming with mir2.x subsurface support on Noble)
 * uWolf crashes when writing changes to profile (only noticable when updating uWolf, or on second launch of browser)

+if you want to contribute or check on the progress on the subsurface support go [here](https://gitlab.com/ubports/development/core/qtmir/-/merge_requests/83)

 ## TODO:
 * implement url_dispatcher for link opening functionality (requiers fixing bug 2)